What to Serve with Ham

 If you’re a red wine fan, a pinot noir—lightest of the reds—has the cherry fruit notes that go exceptionally well with the honey glaze, and the acidity to cut through the fat.
 Many pinots also have a smoky or earthy character that complements both the ham and the cheese listed above.
 Other reds, like merlot or syrah, would also work nicely provided they are more fruity than tannic.
 As a rule of thumb, the new-world versions of these wines (merlot from California or Chile, shiraz from Australia) more closely capture these characteristics than their more-complex French counterparts, and are more affordable.

 For white wines, don’t go too dry.
 An Alsatian pinot gris or an off-dry German riesling has enough residual sugar to balance its acidity and complement the sweet ham glaze.
 A key element of pairing wine with food is geography.
 Honey-glazed ham is a northern European tradition, so a pinot gris from Alsace will tend to pair better with it than an Italian pinot grigio; it’s the same grape, but grown in a different region and with completely different flavors.

 So that’s it – your Easter ham dinner is planned!
 Now all you have to do is send out the invitations, order your traditional, boneless or spiral-sliced ham, and get ready for a meal everyone will remember.
 The next day, there’s nothing like a ham and Swiss sandwich for lunch…

+For many, Swiss is the ONLY cheese some will consider with ham.
 As mentioned, ham and Swiss go together beautifully…and there are enough variations on the ham and Swiss sandwich that you won’t get tired of them anytime soon.
-The Wisconsin Milk Marketing Board has provided us with a number of tasty options, like:
+Here are a number of tasty options, like:

 …or the ultimate chef’s creation, the Gourmet Grilled Ham & Cheese with Wisconsin Swiss!